Suzanne

 - Latest-output view and transcript/response expansion state.

-Configuration values (API key, response/transcription model selections, file prefix, conversation auto-save behavior, and diagnostics feedback) are stored in add-on preferences.
-This separation was chosen so task state and configuration state remain distinct and easier to reason about during testing.
+Configuration values (API key, response/transcription model selections, audio-device handling, file prefix, conversation auto-save behavior, and diagnostics feedback) are stored in add-on preferences.
+This separation was chosen so task state and configuration state remain distinct and easier to reason about during testing: scene properties describe what the current interaction is doing, while preferences describe how the add-on is configured in general.

 Panel design and interaction constraints